Ground Cover Advantages in Landscaping

 Walker's Low Catmint -- Nepeta x faassenii

 This fast-growing perennial reaches a height of two to two and a half feet and a two to 3-foot spread.
-Walker’s offers a fresh scent while controlling weeds.
-When in bloom during the summer, you’ll enjoy a lavender blue addition to your landscape, but its grayish green leaves continue with visual interest throughout the season.
-It’s lovely incorporated with rock gardens as well as herbs, or you can place it throughout your garden at points you want to prevent weeds but enjoy the uniqueness of Walker’s Low Catmint.
+Walker offers a fresh scent while controlling weeds.
+When in bloom during the summer, you’ll enjoy a lavender blue addition to your landscape, but its grayish-green leaves continue with visual interest throughout the season.
+It’s lovely incorporated with rock gardens and herbs, or you can place it throughout your garden at points you want to prevent weeds but enjoy the uniqueness of Walker’s Low Catmint.

 Soil Erosion and Moist Soil

 The versatile Periwinkle adds perennial interest to many unexpected areas of your landscape.
 It’s an easy-care plant that reaches a height of between 6 inches and 3 feet.
 The bluish-green leaves assist with water retention, and their blooms may be blue, lavender, or white, but they create a delicate appearance from mid-April through mid-May.
 It’s fast-growing, can achieve indefinite width without becoming invasive, and is easily transplanted.
 They are deer resistant and assist with containing soil erosion.